civictechindex/CTI-website-backend/README.md

 1. Clone this repository
 2. Get a copy of the initial data:
     - [Excel Sheet](https://drive.google.com/file/d/1xiLeyMwZc-n6eB1R_XdCJ00YrarfnR_w/view)
     - Download as csv to the project root.
+Make sure you choose the `CSV (Comma delimited) (*.csv)` option.
 In the steps below we refer to this file as `filename.csv`
+3. Install [PostgreSQL](https://www.postgresql.org/) if you haven't already.

-### Running this project on your machine with Docker
+#### Running this project on your machine with Docker

 1. Install Docker
 3. Create a .env file inside the `config` subdirectory.
 This .env file contains the the database credentials